-Complementing this experience, Daniel has also advised and represented States, international and non-governmental organisations, corporations and individuals in respect of high legal content policy and political matters, ranging from international peace negotiations to arms limitation talks and political representation in such fora as the United Nations, European Union and Council of Europe.
+Complementing this experience, Daniel has advised and represented States, international and non-governmental organisations, corporations and individuals in respect of high legal content policy and political matters, ranging from international peace negotiations to arms limitation talks and political representation in such fora as the United Nations, the World Trade Organisation, the European Union and the Council of Europe.

-Daniel is currently sitting as presiding arbitrator or arbitrator in a number of international investment cases.
-He is a panellist on the WTO indicative list of panellists maintained pursuant to Article 8.4 of the WTO Dispute Settlement Understanding and has previously participated in both NAFTA and ad hoc Canada - U.S. trade panel proceedings.
-Before his appointment to the FCO, he was a member of the Court of Arbitration for Sport and, in this capacity, sat as arbitrator in various CAS proceedings.
+Distinct from his counsel work, Daniel has extensive experience as arbitrator (both presiding and party- appointed) in a range of investor-State arbitrations under the framework of the PCA, ICSID, NAFTA, ECT and DRCAFTA.
+His current appointments are broadly divided between presiding arbitrator, party-appointed arbitrator by the claimant and party-appointed by the respondent.
+Daniel also has experience as arbitrator in non-investment cases engaging issues of international law.
+He is a panellist on the WTO indicative list of panellists maintained pursuant to Article 8.4 of the WTO Dispute Settlement Understanding and has previously participated in both NAFTA and ad hoc Canada/U.S. trade panel proceedings.
+He was a member of the Court of Arbitration for Sport in the period prior to May 2006 and, in this capacity, sat as arbitrator in various CAS proceedings.

-Having returned to the private sector, following the end of his FCO tenure, Daniel is, in parallel with his Bar practice, also actively engaged in the foreign policy advisory field, as Director of Legal Policy International Limited (LPI) and as a Consulting Senior Fellow for Law and Strategy at The International Institute for Strategic Studies (IISS).
+In parallel with his Bar practice, Daniel is also actively engaged in the foreign policy advisory field as Director of Legal Policy International Ltd (LPI).
 He is a member of the Advisory Council of the British Institute of International and Comparative Law, the Advisory Committee of the Lauterpacht Centre for International Law, and a Counsellor of the Executive Council of the American Society of International Law.
 He has previously been a member of the Council of the British Branch of the International Law Association and of the Advisory Council the Institute of Advanced Legal Studies.

-Daniel has published, taught and lectured widely on topics across the range of public international law from the use of force and economic sanctions to trade, human rights and refugee law, and the place and role of law in international dispute settlement.
+Daniel has published and lectured widely on topics across the range of public international law from the use of force and economic sanctions, to GATT/WTO law, human rights and refugee law, and the place and role of law in international dispute settlement.

 Daniel is a Bencher of Middle Temple.
 He was knighted in the Queen's Birthday Honours List in June 2010.